 Skip to content

-What Are the Tax Consequences of Changing Trustees?
+What are the Tax Consequences of Changing Trustees?

-Throughout the life of the trust, there may be circumstances which require you to change the trustee controlling the trust.
+A trustee is the legal entity that holds the assets of a trust.
+Trustees have significant power as they have the authority to distribute trust income, sometimes at their own discretion.
+Throughout the life of the trust, there may be circumstances that require you to change the trustee controlling the trust.
 This article sets out the tax implications that may arise as a result of changing trustees.

 Does a Change of Trustee Trigger CGT Issues?